 When do I not need permission to hand out Leaflets?

 The only instances where you won’t require permission include:

 - Distributing for a charity

 Ignore the rules and face a fine

-It’s worth remembering that you may incur a penalty of up to £80, or a fine of up to £2,500, if you hand out your flyers and leaflets without a valid licence.
-Make sure you check beforehand where you are distributing and the area’s rules.
+It’s worth remembering that you may incur a fixed penalty of up to £80, or a fine of up to £2,500, if you hand out your Flyers and Leaflets without a valid licence.
+Make sure you check beforehand where you are distributing and the specific area’s Leaflet dropping rules.